Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 [sound of bell]

 OPEN COUNTRYSIDE.
-A LINE OF TREES SEEN FROM A RAILAY CARRIAGE.
+A LINE OF TREES SEEN FROM A RAILWAY CARRIAGE.
 THE TRAIN IS STILL.

 NO SOUND.